Get Hands-on with Amazon EKS - Workshop Event Series

 Native SQL Server backup and restore

-You can use native backup and restore to migrate the SQL Server database from an on-premises or Amazon EC2 instance to an Amazon RDS for SQL Server instance.
-To do so, complete the following steps:
+You can use native backup and restore to migrate a SQL Server database from an on-premises or Amazon EC2 instance to an Amazon RDS for SQL Server instance.
+This method is slower than methods that use replication, but it can have fewer limitations.

 -